Historyon/BurgerBuilder/Readme.md

 ## Tasks

-* Setting up the godot project
+- [ ] Setting up the godot project
-* Implementation
+- [ ] Implementation
-  * Player movement
+  - [ ] Player movement
-  * Adding falling ingredients
+  - [ ] Adding falling ingredients
-    * Ingredients should be random but in the blueprint shown ingredients should fall down more often
+    - [ ] Ingredients should be random but in the blueprint shown ingredients should fall down more often
-  * Adding plate with hitbox
+  - [ ] Adding plate with hitbox
-    * When ingredients hitting the plate they have to be added to the burger
+    - [ ] When ingredients hitting the plate they have to be added to the burger
-  * Deliver burger to the customer on the left
+- [ ] Deliver burger to the customer on the left
-    * When burger is delivered the quality of the burger needs to be calculated and the money needs to be added to the score
+  - [ ] When burger is delivered the quality of the burger needs to be calculated and the money needs to be added to the score
-  * The timer
+- [ ] The timer
-    * When the time is over they should not falling new ingredients
+  - [ ] When the time is over they should not falling new ingredients
-    * Ingredients falling at the moment should falling to the ground
+  - [ ] Ingredients falling at the moment should falling to the ground
-    * When all ingredients passed the player the player should be moved to the customer automatically to deliver the last burger
+  - [ ] When all ingredients passed the player the player should be moved to the customer automatically to deliver the last burger
+  - [ ] Let player choose between three, four or five minutes
-  * Burger blueprint tile should show burger
+- [ ] Burger blueprint tile should show burger
-* Art
+- [ ] Art
-  * Finding some free assets to use on the internet
+  - [ ] Finding some free assets to use on the internet
-  * Creating burger ingredient assets
+  - [ ] Creating burger ingredient assets
-* Start game screen
+- [ ] Start game screen
-* Different resolutions
+- [ ] Different resolutions

 ## Plans for the future